Hunger is a signal that reminds us to eat. This built-in, biological cue ensures our survival.

 Nothing stokes our cravings like stress, and many of us turn to sweet treats and salty snacks for comfort.
 Since cravings have such a strong emotional component, it’s important to find other ways to manage our stress so that we don’t always turn junk food to soothe our nerves.

 One of the most effective and accessible strategies for managing emotions is movement.
-Multiple studies have shown that exercise, when combined with other therapies, such as meditation and cognitive behavior therapies, can help decrease symptoms of depression, anxiety, and addiction.
+Multiple studies have shown that exercise, when combined with other therapies such as meditation and cognitive behavior therapies, can help decrease symptoms of depression, anxiety, and addiction.

-To lower your stress hormones, at least 20 to 30 minutes of exercise a day is ideal.
+To lower your stress hormones, at least 20 to 30 minutes of exercise per day is ideal.
 But if you’re just starting out, don’t set the bar too high.
 When you find yourself under stress, just going for a short walk can change how you feel.

 “When we make our own snacks that are rich in flavor but also rich in nutrients, not only are we changing the neurochemistry and hormone balance in our body, but we’re also changing our behavior and habits,” Zinkov said.